Install on Linux

 Commercial use of Docker Desktop in larger enterprises (more than 250 employees OR more than $10 million USD in annual revenue) requires a paid subscription.

-This page contains information about system requirements, download URLs, and instructions on how to install and update Docker Desktop for Linux.
+This page contains information about general system requirements, supported platforms, and instructions on how to install Docker Desktop for Linux.

-To install Docker Desktop successfully, your Linux host must meet the following requirements:
+To install Docker Desktop successfully, your Linux host must meet the following general requirements:

 - Enable configuring ID mapping in user namespaces, see File sharing.